GoogleCloudPlatform/serverless-spark-workshop/social_network_graph_r/instructions/04-create-docker-image.md

 # About

-This module includes all the steps for creating a BigQuery dataset and uploading data to BigQuery tables-
+This module includes all the steps for creating a creating a custom container image and uploading it to Google Artifact Registry-
 <br>